gabrielg6594/Blog-Overview/README.md

 - Does not save events, everything is temporary and held in memory.
 - No editing feature so if there is a mistake there is no way to fix it.
-- There is no added features that people would like to have, no reminders.
+- There are no added features that people would like to have, no reminders.

-Some catagories to consider are the Global, Social, and Economic catagories and how this project will do in those areas.
+Some categories to consider are the Global, Social, and Economic categories and how this project will do in those areas.
-Global - Some other bigger corperations that have their own calendars that have features and other options that my calendar does not have would be better for people to decide to use.
+Global - Some other bigger corporations that have their own calendars that have features and other options that my calendar does not have would be better for people to decide to use.
-Social - It would be easier to share between infividuals as there is no long list of things to do in order to have access to the calendar.
+Social - It would be easier to share between individuals as there is no long list of things to do in order to have access to the calendar.
-Economic - It could help people remind themselves what they were doing at times and the infastructure is very simple.
+Economic - It could help people remind themselves what they were doing at times and the infrastructure is very simple.

 ### Links: